MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 - [Right after process creation](#create-a-recording-right-after-process-creation).
 - [From the process details page](#create-a-recording-from-the-process-details-screen).

-Here's a short video on recording a process: [Record a process](https://go.microsoft.com/fwlink/?linkid=2147725)
+Here's a short video on recording a process in process advisor: [Record a process](https://go.microsoft.com/fwlink/?linkid=2147725)

 ### Create a recording from the **Create** screen